diagrams/diagrams-doc/doc/manual.rst

 >   , circle 1 # scaleX 3
 >   ]
 >   # dashingN [0.03,0.03] 0
+>   # lwN 0.01

+For line widths that scale along with a diagram, use `Local`; in this case line widths will be scaled in proportion to the geometeric average of the scaling transformatins applied to the diagram.

 The `LineWidth` attribute is used to alter the *width* with which paths are stroked.
-The most general function that can be used to set the line width is `lineWidth`, and its synonym `lw`, which takes an argument of type `Measure R2`.
+The most general functions that can be used to set the line width are `lineWidth` and its synonym `lw`, which take an argument of type `Measure R2`.
+Since typing things like `lineWidth (Normalized 0.01)` is cumbersome, there are also shortcuts provided:
-So for example `lineWidth (Normalized 0.1)` or `lineWidth (Output 0.02)`.
-Since setting the stroke width is such a common operation we provide numerous short cuts to accomplish this task.
-Additionally, we aim to make setting the line width more intuitive by allowing things like `lw thick` to make the lineWidth thick.
-We also define the functions: `lwG`, `lwN`, `lwO`, and `lwL` that take an argument of type `Double` and set the line width to, `Global`, `Normalized`, `Ouput` and `Local` respectively.
+`lwG`, `lwN`, `lwO`, and `lwL` all take an argument of type `Double` and wrap it in `Global`, `Normalized`, `Ouput` and `Local`, respectively.

-Here we demonstrate using the convenience values to set the line width.
-(Note these values are all of type `Normalized w \`atleast\` Output 0.5`) You can also make the line invisible with `lw none`.
-The default value for line width is `lw medium`
+There are also predefined `Measure R2` values with intuitive names, namely, `ultraThin`, `veryThin`, `thin`, `medium`, `thick`, `veryThick`, `ultraThick`, and `none` (the default is `medium`), which should often suffice for setting the line width.

 .. class:: dia-lhs

 ::

 > line = strokeT . fromOffsets $ [unitX]
 > example = vcat' (with & sep .~ 0.1)
 >   [line # lw w | w <- [ultraThin, veryThin, thin,
 >                        medium, thick, veryThick, ultraThick]]

+In the above example, there is no discernible difference between `ultraThin`, `veryThin`, and `thin`; these names all describe `Normalized` measurements with a physical lower bound, so the physical width of the resulting lines depends on the physical size of the rendered diagram.
+At larger rendering sizes the differences between the smaller widths become apparent.

+.. container:: todo

+  Explain that they all have a minimum output size.
+Should wait until we have a better idea what the heck output size actually means.

 Note that line width does not affect the envelope of diagrams at all.
-To stroke a line "internally", turning it into a diagrams path enclosing the stroked area (which *does* contribute to the envelope), you can use one of the functions described in the section `Offsets of segments, trails, and paths`_.
+To stroke a line "internally", turning it into a `Path` value enclosing the stroked area (which *does* contribute to the envelope), you can use one of the functions described in the section `Offsets of segments, trails, and paths`_.